Pascalaget/flask-blog/README.md

 - master: SQLite and local version
 - appengine: python 2.7 Google App Engine Version of the flask blog
+  - Database is Google Cloud SQL with the same schema

 Flask blog to present Movies in a neat way.
 - Cover, banner